 The Hero Ingredient: Homemade autumn simple syrup will add spicy depth to this already-delicious fall cocktail.
 (Don’t fret—the recipe teaches you exactly how to make it.
-So you can whip up a batch with ease, and then brag to all your friends about how you make your own simple syrups now.)
+You can whip up a batch with ease, and then brag to all your friends about how you make your own simple syrups now.)

 Pro Tip: The recipe calls for either ginger ale or ginger beer.
 While the choice is ultimately yours, we recommend using ginger ale to create a more casual, day drink-friendly cocktail, and opting for ginger beer when hosting a nighttime event.
 The former will feel a little more low-maintenance, while the latter will feel veritably bar-worthy.